MrSalimoc/IO-Reborn/README.md

 # IO Reborn
-A new reimplementation of IO Reborn mod with some enhancement for CC:Tweaked mod, originally created by richie3366
+IO Reborn is a new reimplementation of IO-Peripheral (by richie3366), OpenCCSensors (by Cloudhunter) mods and others with some enhancement for CC:Tweaked mod and new Minecraft updates.

 ## Soon documentation/wiki